Driving schools (non-fleet)

 Crashes follow the driver, not the vehicle

-Under the new model, crashes are tied to the driver, not the vehicle.
+Under ICBC's insurance model, crashes are tied to the driver, not the vehicle.
 This means that drivers who are responsible for a crash will see that crash go on their record, not that of the registered owner of the vehicle.
 Driving school vehicle owners will no longer see any impact to their insurance discount if their students crash their car.

 Understanding who you should list